Brazos Parent Loan Overview

 If the school certifies an amount less than the program minimum ($1,000), the loan will be denied

 Applying For a Loan

-Brazos Parent Loans for college are originated by Brazos Education Lending Corporation.
-When you click "Apply Now" to apply for a Brazos Parent Loan, you will leave the studentloans.com website and be taken to the loan origination website for the processing of your application.
+Brazos Parent Loans are originated by Brazos Education Lending Corporation.
+When you click “Apply Now” to apply for a Brazos Loan, you will leave studentloans.com and be taken to the loan origination website for processing of your loan application.